Spectacular Speyside Whisky Tours, Taste and Nose the Best Whisky in the World, visiting your favourite Speyside Whisky Distilleries

 We then drive the short journey of three miles to the Glorious Glenfiddich distillery for a one and a half hour ‘explorers’ guided whisky distillery tour.

 Our next stop is only a few miles away at the new ultra modern Macallan Whisky Distillery.
 You will join one of the Macallan friendly, knowledgeable guides on “The Six Pillars Experience”.

 After lunch you have the option to indulge in another Speyside whisky touring experience at the Benromach Distillery in Forres or to explore the nearby ancient, medieval Cawdor Castle.

 We can suggest accommodation establishments for your overnight stay in either Nairn or Inverness.

-You can also choose to extend your Speyside Whisky Tours by adding extra days to visit additional whisky distilleries on the Malt Whisky Trail or in the Speyside region.
+You can also choose to extend your Speyside Whiskey Trip by adding extra days to visit additional whisky distilleries on the Malt Whisky Trail or in the Speyside region.

 The Ultimate Speyside Whisky Experience for The Connoisseur